What is Safe Browsing?

 With the Safe Browsing service you can:

 - Warn users before they click on links in your site that may lead to malware-infected pages.

 - Prevent users from posting links to known phishing pages from your site.

-- Check a list of pages against Google's lists of suspected phishing and malware pages.
+- Check a list of pages against Google's lists of suspected phishing, malware, and unwanted software pages.

 We provide two experimental APIs for the Safe Browsing service:

 Note that the Safe Browsing API v2 is deprecated, and v1 has been discontinued.

 Below are descriptions and a comparison of the two APIs.